-Like most cameras the Xiaomi Redmi 3S Prime camera also struggles to absorb light and take noise free shots at night time.
-In the indoor shots there is lot of noise but considering the low price tag, I was happy with the results.
+Like most cameras, the Xiaomi Redmi 3S Prime camera also struggles to absorb light and take noise free shots at night time.
+In the indoor shots there is a lot of noise but considering the low price tag, I was happy with the results.

 It is a decent camera as long as you take shots outside in good light conditions.

-At night it is better to keep the phone in pocket.
+At night it is better to keep the phone in the pocket.

 Front Camera – The front has a 5 Mega Pixel camera without a dedicated flash or any moonlight flash.